AudriusAnusauskas/flickr-app/README.md

 The main features of the app include:

   - Displaying the list of photos
-  - Displaying info of each photo when hovering (info includes title and author)
+  - Displaying the info of each photo when hovering (info includes title and author)
   - The ability to Favourite/Unfavourite the photo
+  - Displaying the list of Favourited photos
   - Infinite scroll
   - Responsive design